 The capitalization threshold is \$5,000 for equipment/software and \$15,000 for remodeling.
+Capitalization for accounting purposes is separate from the funding source of the capital asset.
+Not all capital assets can be funded with capital borrowing.

 Contracted Services